 Students learn the principles of field operation and reconditioning of tillage and planting equipment.
 Students learn methods of testing, calibrating, adjusting and maintaining the different types of seeding equipment.
 Emphasis is placed on getting the planting unit field-ready, and how to instruct the customer on proper field operation of the seeding equipment.

-Prerequisites: Shop Safety & Practices (32-404-304A) or Ag Shop Safety and Practice (32-070-314)
+Ag Shop Safety and Practice (32-070-314)